bowman2001/perplexdoc/content/doc/appendix/archetypes/index.md

 draft: true
 ---

-Create all kinds of Markdown files with pre-configured front-matter for an easy start.
+Create all kinds of Markdown files with pre-configured frontmatter for an easy start.
 {.p-first}
 <!--more-->